CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 And this is why the establishment is fighting back so viciously and fought back so viciously against what I said, because it would force them into a massive rethink.

-One of the things that just keeps occurring to me every time I look at the news from Britain is something that is true of the United States also, and maybe the West more generally, just an incredible shyness about championing what Britain is and what it historically has been.
+One of the things that just keeps occurring to me every time I look at the news from Britain is something that is true of the United States also and maybe the West more generally, just an incredible shyness about championing what Britain is and what it historically has been.

-And so what comes to mind here is when Britain hosted the Olympics and there was an entire display about the NHS, a gigantic display of like dancing syringes and such for the National Health Service.
+And so what comes to mind here is when Britain hosted the Olympics and there was an entire display about the NHS, a gigantic display of dancing syringes and such for the National Health Service.

-These are all concepts that built the modern world, all of it.
+Like, these are all concepts that built the modern world, all of it.

 And what they chose to celebrate was a giant welfare system that has many women giving birth in hallways.

-And it's like, what was the trade here?
+And she's like, what was the trade?

 They generally don't live in London.